writethedocs/www/docs/slack.rst

 3. Post in **#meta** requesting a channel.
 Be sure to share your proposed channel name, description, and to tag your cosponsors.

 The Write the Docs moderation team will review your proposal.
+If your proposal is approved, then you and your consponsors must:

+#.
+Seed discussion in the new channel.
+   For example, ask an open-ended question, share a link to discuss, or post a hot take.
+#.
+Announce the creation of the channel in **#general** and channels related to the new channel's topic.

 Guidelines
 ----------